schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 ## Components

-* DynamoDB Table, referenced as `suppression list`
+* A suppressions backend (currently only S3 is supported)
 * 3 Lambda Functions:
   * Security Hub Events: triggered by EventBridge on events from SecurityHub.
-  * Security Hub Streams: triggered by changes in the DynamoDB suppression table using a DynamoDB Stream.
+  * Security Hub Triggers: triggered by changes in the S3 backend suppression list.
   * (optional) Security Hub Jira: triggered by EventBridge on events from SecurityHub with a normalized severity higher than a definable threshold (by default `70`)
     * [Normalized](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_Severity.html) severity levels:
       * 0 - INFORMATIONAL